 Electronic Lab Notebooks:

 Syracuse University has site licenses for each of these packages and offers them at a highly discounted price for students, faculty and staff.
-To order your own copy of Stata, go to their order page and be sure to indicate in the comments section that you wish to purchase your copy under SU's site license.
-To purchase SAS or SPSS, please go to ITS' Software Licenses page and follow the instructions there.
+To order your own copy please go to ITS' Software Licenses page and follow the instructions there.

-The G-SIC also has ArcGIS available for your use.
+The Library also has ArcGIS available for your use.
 These can be used with the data management and statistical analysis capabilities of SAS, Stata and SPSS for some truly interesting and cutting-edge projects.

 All statistical software packages have their good points and their bad points.
 Which to use is a difficult but important decision.
 We describe each package below to help you decide which to use.
 Please be aware that if you have data in SAS format, for example, but prefer to use Stata (or SPSS), then you are not stuck using SAS.
 You can use StatTransfer to convert the SAS data into Stata.